in03/in03/README.md

 <h1 align="center">Hi 👋, I'm Caleb</h1>
-<h3 align="center">I edit video and develop workflow-automation tooling</h3>
+<h3 align="center">I'm passionate about workflow automation</h3>

+I'm currently based in Brisbane, Queensland, Australia newly working in IT as a Desktop Systems Engineer.
+It's been a wild transition going from pumping out projects with "roll-your-own" built on open-source, to maintaining Windows SOE with enterprise tools.

-I'm currently based in Brisbane, Queensland, Australia and I work for a company that specialises in virtual tours, [YouTour](https://youtour.com.au) (YouTour was awarded 52nd place as one of AFR's 100 Fastest Growing Startups in 2021!)
-As Senior Video Editor, I've been responsible for increasing speed, efficiency and scalability of our post-production timeline.
-I develop scripts, CLI/GUI apps and setup docker containers and CI/CD workflows for our post-production pipeline.
+Previously, I worked for a company that specialised in virtual tours, [YouTour](https://youtour.com.au) (YouTour was awarded 52nd place as one of AFR's 100 Fastest Growing Startups in 2021!)
+As Senior Video Editor, I was responsible for increasing speed, efficiency and scalability of our post-production timeline.
+I developed scripts, CLI/GUI apps and setup docker containers and CI/CD workflows for the post-production pipeline.
 A lot of my work is open-source and you can find it here!

-- 🌱 I’m currently learning **Svelte and Elixir**
+- 🌱 Next on my list to learn is **Svelte and Elixir**

-- 📚 I'm currently learning for my **AWS Solutions Architect Associate** certification
+- 📚 I'm currently learning **SCCM and PowerShell**

 - 👯 I’m looking to collaborate on [Patchwork](https://github.com/in03/patchwork)